My100 Pro Bono

 I also focus my pro bono efforts on matters that implicate freedom of expression and government transparency—two issues about which I care deeply.
 This portion of my pro bono practice often involves collaborating with the ACLU and with non-profit news organizations.

 I am a member of the Board of Directors of the Volunteer UP Legal Clinic, which we recently reconstituted as an independent 501(c)(3) organization.
 We are building and growing a legal clinic for the critically underserved population of southern New Jersey.
 I also will continue to serve on the ACLU of Pennsylvania Legal Advisory Board.

-In Philadelphia, I am in active litigation to prevent the forced sale of our client's home due to her ex-husband's petition for partition, and I will continue to represent abused and neglected children as volunteer counsel with the Support Center for Child Advocates, as I have done since 2006.
+Current pro bono matters include a First Amendment and Title IX challenge on behalf of a Pennsylvania teacher against his school district for alleged retaliation due to his advocacy for LGBTQ+ students.
+I also will continue to represent abused and neglected children as volunteer counsel with the Support Center for Child Advocates, as I have done since 2006.

 In 2022, we completed our successful First Amendment challenge to invalidate SEPTA’s advertising restrictions.
 Our client, Reveal from The Center for Investigative Reporting, sought to advertise regarding its investigative reporting into mortgage redlining practices in major cities, such as Philadelphia.
 We were ecstatic when the Supreme Court denied SEPTA’s petition for a writ of certiorari.
 I co-led that matter with the ACLU.